Finding a Top Financial Advisor Firms in Deerfield, Illinois

 Horwitz & Associates Investment Philosophy

 Horwitz & Associates primarily employs fundamental analysis when it comes to evaluating securities.
 In some cases, it may use charting, technical analysis and cyclical analysis when it deems such methods appropriate.
-Fundamental analysis is the attempt to discern a company’s intrinsic economic value rather than focusing solely on the movement of its stock price.
+Fundamental analysis tries to discern a company’s intrinsic economic value rather than focusing solely on the movement of its stock price.

 The firm generally approaches its portfolios with a long-term perspective in mind.
 In the end, though, your personal investment goals, timeline and risk tolerance will dictate how your portfolio is built.